Pop Diva: Critical response

-"Pop Diva" received favourable reviews from most music critics.
+"Pop Diva" received favorable reviews from most music critics.
 Stern was positive towards the single, commending the composition and production.
 In conclusion, he stated "'Pop Diva' is noisy, overly Auto-Tuned and seriously disjointed, but also kind of brilliant in places.
 That's just the way good pop works, you know?".
 Paige Lim from Straits Times reviewed Koda's Walk of My Live 2015 concert tour, and was positive towards the original versions of "Pop Diva", and "House Party" and "Poppin' Love Cocktails" from Walk of My Life (2015) and Japonesque (2012), respectively; she labelled them "fast-paced, catchy tunes..."
 A reviewer from CD Journal was positive, commending the production of the song and labelled the composition "impressive".
 Tetsuo Hiraga from Hot Express was positive in his review.
 He commented that "Pop Diva" was a "complete dance tune" for everyone, and commended Koda's "provocative" and "attitude" delivery.
 However, a reviewer from Arcadey.net criticized the song's composition as "crunk hip-hop trash".
 In March–April 2012, an online poll was hosted on Popjustice by fans ranking their favourite single by Koda.
 With over 70 singles from her back-catalogue listed, "Pop Diva" ranked at 21 with three people rating it ten points, and another three people rating it the lowest score at six.